FOR THE SCIENCE OF ORAL MOTOR TREATMENT

 Board membership in the OMI is by invitation only and is extended to persons who have been actively involved in teaching and/or writing about oral sensory and motor techniques for speech and feeding.
 Board membership responsibilities: (1) Board members are invited to write original monographs of their own design.
 (2) Board members are asked to review monographs written by other members in addition to the external peer review.
 (3) Board members are asked to suggest other professionals for membership.
 View the current membership list here.

 The Oral Motor Institute is a non-profit organization.
 No membership dues are required.
 The goal is to continue to operate at no cost for the foreseeable future.
-Because this is an academic pursuit, we may seek corporate sponsorship at some point to support our growing interests.
-Marshalla Speech & Language funded the set-up and currently funds on-going costs to the OMI website and mailing list.
+Because this is an academic pursuit, we have gained corporate sponsorship through TalkTools(R) who has graciously taken on the cost of this website.
+The company has no governance over the content of this website which is fully supervised by our Board Chair and Board of Directors. .
+Marshalla Speech & Language funded the initial set-up of this website.